AppDaemon/appdaemon/docs/APPGUIDE.rst

 Creating Tasks
 ^^^^^^^^^^^^^^

 For additional multitasking, Apps are fully able to create tasks or futures, however, the app has the responsibility to manage them.
 In particular, any created tasks or futures must be completed or actively cancelled when the app is terminated or reloaded.
 If this is not the case the code will not reload correctly due to Pyhton's garbage collection strategy.
-To assist with this, AppDameon has a ``create_task()`` call, which returns a future.
+To assist with this, AppDaemon has a ``create_task()`` call, which returns a future.
 Tasks created in this way can be manipulated as desired, however, AppDaemon keeps track of them and will automatically cancel any outstanding futures if the app terminates or reloads.
 For this reason, AppDaemon's ``create_task()`` is the recommended way of doing this.

 Use of Executors
 ^^^^^^^^^^^^^^^^